 Plans Overview

-InterServer’s approach to shared hosting couldn’t be simpler: one plan at $2.50/month, covering unlimited websites, unlimited SSD storage, unlimited bandwidth, and unlimited email accounts.
+InterServer’s approach to shared hosting couldn’t be simpler: one plan (Web Hosting DirectAdmin) at $2.50/month intro – $30 for the first 12 months – that renews at $84/year ($7.00/month).
+It covers unlimited websites, unlimited SSD storage, unlimited bandwidth, and unlimited email accounts.
 No tiered upsells, no features held back for higher plans.
-It comes with cPanel, Softaculous, Cloudflare CDN integration, and their in-house InterShield security suite.
+It comes with DirectAdmin, Softaculous, Cloudflare CDN integration, and their in-house InterShield security suite.

 Support & Reliability